oracle/truffleruby/doc/contributor/updating-ruby.md

 ## Update config_*.h files

 Configuration files must be regenerated for each platform with `tool/generate-config-header.sh`.
-Adapt the Ruby versions in that script.
+Adapt the Ruby versions in that script by updating `.ruby-version`.
 Then run all the `ruby-generate-native-config-*` jobs in CI and copy their output.

 ## Update libraries from third-party repos